Adopt Don’t Buy: Moscow’s Shelters for Homeless Animals

-Like many metropolitan cities, Moscow experiences problems with homeless animals.
+Like many Russian cities, Moscow experiences problems with homeless animals.
 One comes across stray dogs and cats in many places around the city.
 What makes this issue so striking is that most of them used to be pets, but were thrown onto the streets at some point; people often don’t recognize the responsibility involved when buying a pretty puppy or kitten.

 Sometimes media and social networks publicize stories in which a pet was found half dead with severe injuries which had been inflicted by people.
 There is even a group of people in Moscow known as ‘Dog hunters,’ whose aim is to catch and kill homeless animals.
 These stories make for difficult reading; however they are a part of Moscow life.